ziali088/mojolicious-plugin-jsonapi/README.md

 - `namespace`

     The prefix that's added to all routes, defaults to 'api'.
-You can also provided an empty string as the namespace, meaing no prefix will be added.
+You can also provided an empty string as the namespace, meaning no prefix will be added.

 - `kebab_case_attrs`